linode/docs/docs/security/securing-your-server.md

 **CentOS 7 or Fedora 20 and above**

 In these distros, Firewalld is used to implement firewall rules instead of controlling iptables directly.
-If you would prefer to use it over iptables, [see our FirewallD guide](/docs/security/firewalls/introduction-to-firewalld-on-centos) for getting it up and running.
+If you would prefer to use it over iptables, [see our FirewallD guide](/docs/security/firewalls/introduction-to-firewalld-on-centos).

 1. If you would prefer to use iptables, Firewalld must first be stopped and disabled.